SuchLuukie/Snake-ML/README.md

    (Games do take a lot longer since the agent stays alive longer)

 * Upper limits of the model.
-   I was curious on the limitation of what the model was so I ran multiple env's with the max game step set to an infinite amount and the upper limit that I saw was around 6500, for obvious reason's I can't show a gif of that since it exceeded more than 2000 game steps.
-(Might come back and train the model further to see any more improvement)
+   I was curious on the limitation of what the model was so I ran multiple env's with the max game step set to an infinite amount and the upper limit that I saw was around 6500, at that point it cornered itself (Might come back and train the model further to see any more improvement)

    - Note: The high score of 6500 exceeded my expectations and I'm thoroughly satisfied with my first Q Learning model.